friendlyneighborhooddeveloper/my-portfolio/README.md

 Content:
   An ABOUT ME  section
-  A list of projects worke on
+  A list of projects worked on
   contacts section